lu0/xkb-xmodmap-vim-config/README.md

     };
     ```

+Now you can just run `setxkbmap latam vimlikekeys` to apply the layout custom,
+of follow the next step to make the layout available in the Keyboard settings
+of your Desktop Environment.

-1. Open `/usr/share/X11/xkb/rules/evdev.xml` and add the following snippet
+- Open `/usr/share/X11/xkb/rules/evdev.xml` and add the following snippet
 inside between tags `<varianList>` of the layout you based your custom
 layout on, in my case, `latam`:
     ```xml